googlielmo/gleam/README.md

 ## Abstract

-Gleam is a simple Scheme language interpreter written in Java.
+Gleam is a Scheme language interpreter written in Java.

 Project goals: to support the discovery of Scheme for beginners, simplicity, R5RS compliance, full integration with the Java platform (call Java from Scheme